x-zang/bioinformatics-format/README.md

 #### SRA

 It is not exactly a file format but frequently used.
-SRA stands for Sequence Read Archive, a NCBI database.
+SRA stands for Sequence Read Archive, an NCBI database.
 To retrieve .fastq from SRA, you need sratoolkit.

 ```
 # download & dump with SRR run accession